Disclosure

 Every convergence event is matched against a library of past convergences.
 Patterns with strong historical precedent and clear outcome data receive higher confidence scores.

-Convergence scoring is non-linear.
-Independent layers amplify each other more than correlated layers.
-The amplification curve steepens as more layers align, reflecting the decreasing probability of coincidental overlap.
+Convergence scoring is non-linear and only counts primary signal layers (GEO, MKT, OSI, and additional data layers).
+Narrative overlays (CAL/CEL) provide actor-belief context but do not contribute convergence weight.
+The amplification curve steepens as more primary layers align, reflecting the decreasing probability of coincidental overlap.

 Specific data providers, API configurations, and ingestion pipelines are proprietary.
 The categories above describe the types of data consumed, not the specific sources or methods used to acquire them.